 Overall, one can notice that the major effect of ideal fitting for the model further demonstrates the feasibility of the individual decision-making study conducted for this research.
 Moreover, we were able to establish an effective model that is able to discriminate between different factors and therefore, make predictions with regard to the network's structure.
 We use this tool as a practical method to analyze the structure of networks.
 From the practical level, prediction of the model solves the problem of advisory individual decision-makers at the qualitative analysis.
-The model, in values, reveals that the biggest factor about career decision-making impact of individuality are the intrinsic value of occupational and career external value, the value of the career degree of reputation and in career decisionmaking style, that the individual factors are the speed of the individual decision-making, degree of soliciting other views, Individual autonomy, degree the of comprehensiveness in gathering and integrating the information, effort Invested in the Process and Realism, Analytic information-processing.
-The result shows the impact of career value have greater than career decisionmaking style.
-Meantime, the model can explain type of single decision-makers at any time, so as to solve the vague diagnosis of the problem that the former career decisionmaking guider uses only the norm for visitors.
+The model, in values, reveals that the biggest factor about career decision-making impact of individuality are the intrinsic value of occupational and career external value, the value of the career degree of reputation and in career decision-making style, that the individual factors are the speed of the individual decision-making, degree of soliciting other views, Individual autonomy, the degree of comprehensiveness in gathering and integrating the information, effort Invested in the Process and Realism, Analytic informationprocessing.
+The result shows the impact of career value have greater than career decision-making style.
+Meantime, the model can explain type of single decision-makers at any time, so as to solve the vague diagnosis of the problem that the former career decision-making guider uses only the norm for visitors.
 Table 2 presents an example of such prediction, according to the six factors used for this study.
+The table shows that for the first factor with an aggregated network type, the prediction for the number of decisions is 23.
+For the second factor with a loose network type, the prediction for the number of decisions is 124.
+For the third factor with a connected network type, the prediction for the number of decisions is 55.
+For the fourth factor with a loose network type, the prediction for the number of decisions is 235.
+For the fifth factor with a tied network type, the prediction for the number of decisions is 15.
+For the sixth factor with an aggregated network type, the prediction for the number of decisions is 35.
+The results were proven to be significant.